30196/30196/README.md

    My first language is Chinese and when I'm online, I'm usually AFK (away from keyboard) I don't like people copying my pony character design.

 I don't care about controversies because I can't understand them.
 Even if you insult me, I won't get it.
-Be cautious when chatting with me – I'm very timid and I have social anxiety**
+Be cautious when chatting with me – I'm very timid and I have social anxiety C+H – but if there's nothing else, please don't talk to me.
+If you do want to talk, please send a private message, because my language level is too low – I easily can't understand what you're saying, and I might use a translator

- **i like dirk strider and dave strider I'm not into shipping them romantically (like sibling incestpairings) I lean more toward a friendship-type relationship between them **
+ i like dirk strider and dave strider I'm not into shipping them romantically (like sibling incestpairings) I lean more toward a friendship-type relationship between them **

 Usually, the person sitting next to me is just my own alt account

-C+H – but if there's nothing else, please don't talk to me.
-If you do want to talk, please send a private message, because my language level is too low – I easily can't understand what you're saying, and I might use a translator